DerfDa180155/CarGame/doc/DevLog.md

 ## 05.01.2024

 Added entropy calculation.
 The entropy tells you how many different patterns can be at one point of the map.
-It is caculated, by checking all the 4 neighbour squares and check which pieces can fit.
+It is calculated, by checking all the 4 neighbor squares and check which pieces can fit.
 This is needed for the Wave Function Collapse.
 Fixed a display bug, where the map was displayed mirrored.